microsoft/opengcs/kernel/README.md

-# Custom Linux kernel for LCOW
+# How to build custom Linux kernels for LCOW

 Here you will find the steps to build a custom kernel for the Linux Hyper-V container on Windows (**LCOW**).
 To build the full image,